devops329/devops/instruction/deliverable9Logging/deliverable9Logging.md

 Create a file named `logger.js` in the `src` directory.
 Use this file for all the code necessary to interact with Grafana.
 This may be somewhat similar to what you created in the [Grafana Logging instruction](../grafanaLogging/grafanaLogging.md).
 However, it may need to be more complex than what was presented in the instruction so that you can supply all the required logs.

-You can write the code yourself, or a 3rd-party NPM package `logger-cs329` may meet your needs here.
+You can write the code yourself, or a 3rd-party NPM package `pizza-logger` may meet your needs here.
 Follow these instructions to use the package:

-1. Install the package with `npm install logger-cs329`
+1. Install the package with `npm install pizza-logger`
-1. Import the package with `const Logger = require('logger-cs329');`
+1. Import the package with `const Logger = require('pizza-logger');`
 1. Create a new Logger object, passing your config object to the constrcutor: `const logger = new Logger(config);`
 1. The package includes several functions, `httpLogger`, `dbLogger`, `factoryLogger` and `unhandledErrorLogger` which may be useful.
 It also includes a `sanitize` function.